The Australian version of the reality show has landed on iPlayer, leaving viewers wondering where The Traitors Australia is filmed.

 However, it's first owner was the wealthy Sir Alexander Matheson, a tradesman in tea and opium who bought the land at Ardoss in 1839 for £90,000.
 He worked with architect Alexander Ross to develop the castle in it's traditional Scots Baronial style, and over the years added in a flower garden to the west of the Castle, plus an oval pond and shrubberies to the east of the Castle.
 During the latter part of his tenureship, Ardross Castle was open to the public.
 Though public access was rescinded following Sir Alexander's death and the sale of the property to C. W. Dyson Perrins (the Captain) in 1898.

-Which The Traitors was filmed first?
+Which version of The Traitors was filmed first?

 The Traitors UK Contestant Ivan Brett confirmed via Twitter that the British version was filmed in May 2022.
 Peacock also announced in April 2022 that the US series would also began production in May - so we're unsure which one was filmed first.